 - Applicants graduating from Grade 12 of an accredited high school in the United States are eligible to apply for admission to Tyndale University College.
 All U.S. applicants must carry a full course load for the fall and winter semesters (3-5 courses per semester or 9-15 credit hours per semester). - Applicants will be considered for admission on the basis of their SAT or ACT scores.
-In order to be considered, students must score a minimum combined SAT score of 1420 (for test taken before March 2005, a minimum score of 950 is required) or a minimum ACT score of 20. - Students from the United States may apply to Tyndale University College through the online application (tyndale.ca/apply) or by completing the paper application. - Students from the United States are required to meet the criteria outlined in the Applicants from Other Countries section.
+In order to be considered, students must score a minimum combined SAT score of 950 (out of 1600) or 1420 (out of 2400) or a minimum ACT score of 20. - Students from the United States may apply to Tyndale University College through the online application (tyndale.ca/apply) or by completing the paper application. - Students from the United States are required to meet the criteria outlined in the Applicants from Other Countries section.